 SHELBY DERISSAINT | THERAPIST

 Ms. Derissaint grew up in Boston, MA.
 She got her undergraduate degree in Pre-Law/Legal Studies.
-She decided to pursue her Masters degree in Clinical Social Work from Simmons College.
+She decided to pursue her Master’s degree in Clinical Social Work from Simmons College.
 She then worked for many years in a charter school where she was privileged to serve children and families from diverse backgrounds.
-She does continuous work with orphanages in Haiti, and enjoys doing serve projects all around the world.
+She does continuous work with orphanages in Haiti, and enjoys doing service projects all around the world.
 Besides spending time with family and friends, she also likes to cook, host, decorate, read, and travel.
 Ms. Derissaint is excited to work with the scholars at MCD!